klescevg/hangman/README.md

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will allow you to get a copy of the project and run it on your local machine.

 ### Installing
 1. Clone the repository: